 Hire a dispatcher directly (with industry experience and contacts in tow) or contract with a trucking dispatching service to help connect you with brokers and shippers.
 In many cases, trucking dispatchers can also provide some administrative services like accounting, billing, and collections.
 In other cases, trucking dispatchers solve more than how to get loads to truckers by providing the back office services that help to ensure shippers pay invoices on time.

-3. Load Boards
+3. Best Load Boards for Owner Operators

 Load boards are another method that connects shippers directly to truckers.
 These boards make it very convenient to find freight loads by having multiple listings to choose from and most of the shipment details are spelled out.
 A quick Google search will uncover online load boards with free or paid options to choose from.
 The trick is finding good load boards that meet your needs so you’re not wasting time.
-The best load board for trucking will offer free trials, have mobile apps so you can search for loads to haul on the go and send you notifications so you never miss a high-paying load.
+The best load board for owner operators and trucking fleets of all sizes will offer free trials, have mobile apps so you can search for loads to haul on the go and send you notifications so you never miss a high-paying load.
 Make sure you receive notifications from the load board for load searches.
 You don’t want to miss any load posts.

 4. Registering as a Government Contractor